syncfusion-content/wpf-docs/wpf/SfSparkline/Getting-started.md

  }

->
+{% endhighlight  %}

-> _Note: Syncfusion sparkline also supports items source as collection of double values and collection inherited from IEnumerable._
+> Note: Syncfusion sparkline also supports items source as collection of double values and collection inherited from IEnumerable.

->

 Binding Data to sparkline

 We need to add the above UsersViewModel to the DataContext of the sparkline, bind the data source to the ItemsSource property of the SfLineSparkline, and then map the data using YBindingPath and XBindingPath.
+{% highlight html %}
 [XAML]

 …